Zolgensma: the assessment, treatment process, and after care – FAQs

 Novartis Gene Therapies and NHS England told us:

-"Your child will normally need to be admitted at the infusion centre the day before the infusion to allow sufficient time for pre-infusion tests and to start oral prednisolone (a common steroid treatment) to reduce liver side effects.
+"Your child will normally need to be admitted at the infusion centre the day before the infusion.
+This allows sufficient time for pre-infusion tests and to start a common steroid treatment by mouth (oral prednisolone).
+This is to reduce liver side effects.

 After receiving the infusion, your child will need to stay in hospital for monitoring.
-Depending on blood test results and as long as there are no complications, children may be able to go home within a few days but with supervision from the infusion centre.
+Depending on blood test results and as long as there are no complications, children may be able to go home within a few days.
+There has to be supervision from the infusion centre.
 In some cases, children and families may need to stay in accommodation close to the infusion centre.
 The oral steroids will continue for at least two months."

 - very common